LArSoft/larsoft.github.io/wiki/UpdatingToNewRelease.md

     -   [Your experiment repository/feature branch is not ready yet for the latest LArSoft release](#Your-experiment-repositoryfeature-branch-is-not-ready-yet-for-the-latest-LArSoft-release)
 -   [If cetpkgsupport was updated](#If-cetpkgsupport-was-updated)

-What to do when there is a new release(#What-to-do-when-there-is-a-new-release)
+What to do when there is a new release
 ==================================================================================

 Conventions used in this document:\